-- Sustainable competitive advantage.
-This advantage usually protects the company's business, allows it to control product pricing, and/or allows it to maintain market share leadership over time. - Strong free cash flow.
+- Sustainable competitive advantages.
+These advantages usually protect the company's business, allow it to control product pricing, and/or allow it to maintain market share leadership over time. - Strong free cash flow.
 Free cash flow is the amount of cash flow that can be used to build shareholder value through investing in the business or returning capital to the shareholders.

 - Business growth orientation.
-We seek companies with faster growth in sales and/or cash flow in a given sector and in excess of its peers, whose margins are stable or expanding. - Capable management team.
+We seek companies with faster growth in sales and/or cash flow in a given sector and in excess of its peers, consistent market share growth, and whose margins are stable or expanding. - Capable management team.
 A focused management team with a demonstrated ability to effectively allocate capital is most likely to make decisions that are in the best interests of shareholders.
 We also value the alignment of shareholder and management's interests through large personal investments by the top management in the company.